Solar Charge Controller Basics

 *Contrary to intuition, solar panels work best at cooler temperatures.
 Roughly, a panel rated at 100 watts at room temperature will be an 83 watt panel at 110 degrees.

 The charge controller regulates this 16 to 20 volts output of the panel down to what the battery needs at the time.
 This voltage will vary from about 10.5 to 14.6, depending on the state of charge of the battery, the type of battery, in what mode the controller is in, and temperature. (see complete info on battery voltages in our battery section).

 Using High Voltage (grid tie) Panels With Batteries

-Nearly all PV panels rated over 140 watts are NOT standard 12 volt panels, and cannot (or at least should not) be used with standard charge controllers.
-Voltages on grid tie panels varies quite a bit, usually from 21 to 60 volts or so.
-Some are standard 24 volt panels, but most are not.
+Nearly all PV panels rated over 140 watts are NOT standard 12-volt panels, and cannot (or at least should not) be used with standard charge controllers.
+Voltages on grid tie panels vary quite a bit, usually from 21 to 60 volts or so.
+Some are standard 24-volt panels, but most are not.

 What happens when you use a standard controller

 Standard (that is, all but the MPPT types), will often work with high voltage panels if the maximum input voltage of the charge controller is not exceeded.
 However, you will lose a lot of power - from 20 to 60% of what your panel is rated at.
 Charge controls take the output of the panels and feed current to the battery until the battery is fully charged, usually around 13.6 to 14.4 volts.
 A panel can only put out so many amps, so while the voltage is reduced from say, 33 volts to 13.6 volts, the amps from the panel cannot go higher than the rated amps - so with a 175 watt panel rated at 23 volts/7.6 amps, you will only get 7.6 amps @ 12 volts or so into the battery.
 Ohms Law tells us that watts are volts x amps, so your 175-watt panel will only put about 90 watts into the battery.